Lucas-mother3/CyanogenMax2D/README.md

 Currently, I made 3 new applications for the simulator, with more to come.

 ## Changelog
-* Version 1.0 - May 29th, 2021

-  * Added a game, a functioning music player

-  * A working clock and battery percentage meter

-  * Adjustments to 1560x720

-  * New startup screen

-  * New background for some reason

-* Version 1.1 Sigma - June 7th, 2021

-  * Added a power button

-  * New menu interface for the Music app

-  * 2 new songs:

-    * Closing In - Borderline Forever OST - Scott Wozniak

-    * Special Stage - Sonic Color DS - Unknown

-  * Replace the old boring black screen with a new BSOD + reinstallation pop up

-  * Fixes to the battery algorithm

-  * For some reason, I adjusted the date

-  * New music icon

-  * Added sound to Minecraft vid

 * Version 1.1 Sigma XL - June 7th, 2021

   * Adjustments for large screens